CoursesWorkforce Training

 Social workers need to have a bachelor’s or master’s in social work.
 This social work degree will also need to be certified by one of the four regulators covering England, Ireland, Scotland, and Wales.
 These include Social Work England, Social Care Wales, Northern Ireland Social Care Council (NISCC), and Scottish Social Services Council (SSSC).

 To study social work at university, you are also likely to need five GCSEs, grade A-C, and three A Levels.
-However, entry requirements can vary depending on where you study as well as if you have previous work experience or alternative qualifications such as the Health and Social Care Level 3 Diploma.
+However, entry requirements can vary depending on where you study as well as if you have previous work experience or alternative qualifications such as the NCFE CACHE Level 3 Award in Health and Social Care.

 Are there any social work apprenticeships available?